gazpachu/tuesdaygutz/pages/cv/index.md

 - Managed content creation process and editorial schedule for the global website (+200 million unique visitors)
 - Wrote top stories and produced content series
 - Interviewed Olympic and Paralympic athletes
-- Ensured that all EN articles were optimised for search
+- Ensured that all English articles were optimised for search
 - Managed a team of 5 global lead editors (EN, ES, FR, CH)
 - Main person in charge to liaise with functional area heads/JP team
 - Liaised with the IOC, IPC, International Federation and NOCs (National Olympic Committees)